EmbySupport/Emby.Docs/Collections-Pre46.md

 # TODO: This is the original wiki content
 ---

-.
-## TODO: This is the original Wiki content
 Collections are simply a grouping of like content.
 You could for example have a collection of James Bond Movies, a set of similar titles like "Back to the Future" or a collection of titles related to a director, actor or even awards.

 Collections are generally used to group movies together but can be used for TV Series and other library content as well.